5 November 2016

 (B) Modernising the Convention Definition to Facilitate Free Movement

 As acknowledged above, the current climate of closed borders must be taken into account when proposing significant changes to refugee law.
 A new definition of “refugee” must be realistic and achievable globally.
-Taking precedent from the Office for the Coordination of Humanitarian Affairs (OCHA) Guiding Principles on Internal Displacementhttp://www.unhcr.org/uk/protection/idps/43ce1cff2/guiding-principles-internal-displacement.html , existing treaty and customary elements of international law can be codified to better clarify duties owed to refugees – without developing a new convention.
-Refugee law could be codified and expressed as a modification of the Convention definition to reflect modern obligations and expectations.
+Taking precedent from the Office for the Coordination of Humanitarian Affairs (OCHA) Guiding Principles on Internal Displacement, existing treaty and customary elements of international law can be codified to better clarify duties owed to refugees and removing any inconsistencies – without developing an entirely new convention.http://www.unhcr.org/uk/protection/idps/43ce1cff2/guiding-principles-internal-displacement.html Refugee law could be codified and expressed as a modification of the Convention definition to reflect modern obligations and expectations.

 Proposed Definition of “Refugee”